danny8376/3ds_essential_dumper/README.md

 * **Jörg Mische**, for uidiv.S (__aeabi_uidiv) code
 * **Cha(N)**, **Kane49**, and all other FatFS contributors for FatFS
 * All **[3dbrew.org](https://www.3dbrew.org/wiki/Main_Page) editors**

+[^1]: Actually, bootrom won't be happy about bad ARM9 Memory, at least probably the first ~0x40 need to be working.